janbrrr/dndj/README.md

 # D&DJ

 *D&DJ* was created to help dungeon masters incorporate music and sounds into their storytelling.
-The idea is to prepare the music and sounds you want to use for specific scenes in advance and then being able to play them without much hassle.
+The idea is to prepare the music and sounds you want to use for specific scenes in advance and then being able to play them without any issues.

 ### Overview

 - Prepare a configuration file defining the music and sounds you want to use
   - Supports links to YouTube videos (music)
-  - Supports start_at and end_at parameters
+  - Supports next, start_at and end_at parameters
 - Start the server with the config (and connect the server to the speakers)
   - The server acts as the media player
 - Visit the hosted web page from a device in the same network (e.g., phone)